 Outline

 An intermediate-level mathematics course designed for physics learners.
-We will cover linear algebra, Fourier analysis, special functions, and methods of numerical analysis.
-Prerequisites for this course include a foundational understanding of calculus, vector and matrix arithmetic, and ordinary differential equations.
+We will cover linear algebra, Fourier analysis, and methods of numerical analysis.
+Prerequisites for this course include a foundational understanding of calculus, matrix arithmetic, and ordinary differential equations.

 After reviewing the basics of matrices, you first learn linear algebra with an emphasis on practical handling of matrices and eigenvalue problems.
-Motivated students are expected to reach the concept of vector space.
-You then learn basic topics of function analysis, in particular Fourier analysis and special functions.
+You then learn fundamentals of function analysis, particularly Fourier analysis.

 Additionally, the course introduces fundamental concepts in numerical analysis and basic numerical methods for mathematical problems such as ordinary differential equations.
 Students will gain theoretical knowledge in numerical analysis as well as practical coding skills in Python, using the contemporary Python ecosystem.